-UAE, a federation of seven Emirates, is a federal, independent, and sovereign state.
+UAE, A federation of seven Emirates, is a federal, independent, and sovereign state.
 It is under the Constitution of the United Arab Emirates that came into effect in December 1971.
 The seven Emirates include Dubai, Abu Dhabi, Sharjah, Ajman, Ras-Al-Khaimah, Fujairah, Umm al-Qaiwain.
-Around 85% of the residents of the country are foreigners and around 95% of the people are expats.
+Around 85% of the residents of the country are foreigners and around 95% of the people are ex-pats.

-UAE is best known for its diversity and dynamicity, highly-developed infrastructure, vibrancy of cultures and religions, high-quality medical facilities, and rich lifestyle.
+UAE is best known for its diversity and dynamicity, highly-developed infrastructure, the vibrancy of cultures and religions, high-quality medical facilities, and rich lifestyle.
 It is an economic hub of the Middle East, also known as a business-friendly country in this region.
-There is a significant presence of small and big companies in UAE from different regions and continents of the world.
+There is a significant presence of small and big companies in the UAE from different regions and continents of the world.

-How is UAE different from other western countries for business?
+How is UAE Different from Other Western Countries for Business?

 The best part about UAE is the diverse and dynamic workforce and people living in the country.
 UAE provides the right mix of different cultures and business practices because of the rising number of immigrants in it.
 There are fewer administrative restrictions in the country as compared to many other Western nations.

 The UAE locals mainly believe in brands.
-They believe buying branded items a status symbol socially.
+They believe buying branded items is a status symbol socially.
 Therefore, business setup in UAE becomes difficult for start-ups and small businesses.
 Even if you introduce new ideas, new products, new technologies, and new processes, it becomes difficult to get a good number of customers, since brands are still a priority among the people living in UAE.

 There is a higher prevalence of family-based businesses in UAE.
 In addition, they pay a lot of importance to business relationships.
-Therefore, you need a plenty of efforts for building business associations.
+Therefore, you need plenty of effort for building business associations.
 The major factor that differentiates UAE from other Middle Eastern countries is that they are not dependent on oil and gas reserves only for their revenues.
 Tourism and financial industry, and allied fields are great contributors to the economy.

-How different are UAE and Saudi Arabia?
+How Different are UAE and Saudi Arabia?